 Leafy greens and herbs will grow back multiple times if you leave some of the greens when you cut.
 Translation: don’t pull your lettuce out of the ground until it bolts!!

 If you get an unexpected frost warning before your plants are ready to harvest, cover your pots with an old bed sheet to keep them from freezing.
-If you live in a colder area like I do, you might have to pick your produce early and let it ripen inside.
+If you live in a colder area as I do, you might have to pick your produce early and let it ripen inside.

 How Late is Too Late to Plant?

-You can can start a container garden up until approximately 50 days before the last killing frost in your area.
-This isn’t a hard and fast rule, and doesn’t work for all vegetables, but it is a general guide for vegetables like peas, beans, lettuce, spinach, swiss chard, kale, and beets.
+You can start a container garden up until approximately 50 days before the last killing frost in your area.
+This isn’t a hard and fast rule and doesn’t work for all vegetables, but it is a general guide for vegetables like peas, beans, lettuce, spinach, swiss chard, kale, and beets.
 Be sure to check the days to maturity on your seed packet, and as long as its around 50 or under, the rule should work.

 This rule WILL NOT work for tomatoes or pumpkins.